What is Limmudei Kodesh?

 Limmudei Kodesh; Literal translation meaning ‘Holy Teachings’ is the study of the Jewish faith, its practices, teachings and traditions.

-Over 20% of the school day is dedicated to Limmudei Kodesh (Jewish Studies).
+Over 20% of the school day is dedicated to Limmudei Kodesh (Jewish Studies) and Ivrit (Modern Hebrew).

 Every class across the school start with various Tefilot from the Shacharit (morning) service.
 Each year group will build upon pervious years to extend their repertoire.
 Tefilot vary from year group to year group to allow the children to comfortably be familiar with the prayers and begin to express themselves spiritually.

-Each class has a minimum of 4.5 hours a week of LK lessons (excluding Tefilah and extra curricular LK activities).
+Each class has a minimum of 4.5 hours a week of LK and Ivrit lessons (excluding Tefilah and extra curricular activities).

 Nursery have a single dedicated member of LK staff all morning.
 During the morning session there will be morning prayers, an LK input, small group LK activities and chance for the children to take their LK learning further through independent play and play initiated by the staff.